 The fiber mesh should be continuous and oriented in the direction of the largest tensile forces.
 Fiber continuity can be maintained with a lap splice.
 For FRCM systems, a lap splice should be made by overlapping the two fiber meshes along their length.
 The required overlap, or lap-splice length, depends on the tensile strength and thickness of the FRCM material system and on the bond strength between adjacent layers of FRCM reinforcement.
 Sufficient overlap should be provided to promote the failure of the FRCM reinforcement.
 The required overlap for an FRCM reinforcement.
-The required overlap for an FRCM system should be provided by the material manufacturer and substantiated through testing that is independent of the manufacturer.
+The required overlap for an Statement substantiated through testing that is independent of the manufacturer.